Pirates vs. Rockies Player Props Betting Odds

-Oddsmakers have set player props for Bryan Reynolds, Kris Bryant and others when the Pittsburgh Pirates host the Colorado Rockies at PNC Park on Tuesday at 6:35 PM ET.
+Bryan Reynolds and Kris Bryant are among the players with prop bets on the table when the Pittsburgh Pirates and the Colorado Rockies square off at PNC Park on Wednesday (first pitch at 12:35 PM ET).

 Bet on this matchup or its props with DraftKings!